Can Masturbating Induce A Period? | Unraveling Myths

 Can Masturbating Induce A Period?

 Masturbation does not induce a period.
 The menstrual cycle is primarily regulated by hormones, and while sexual activity can influence symptoms, it does not trigger menstruation itself.
-Understanding the hormonal balance is key to comprehending menstrual cycles.
+Understanding hormonal regulation is key to comprehending menstrual cycles.

 How Does Masturbation Affect Menstrual Cycle Symptoms?

-Masturbation can influence menstrual cycle symptoms by providing relief from cramps and stress.
-The release of endorphins during orgasm may alleviate discomfort associated with menstruation, but it does not alter the timing of the cycle or induce a period.
+Masturbation can influence menstrual cycle symptoms by providing relief from cramps and stress for some people.
+The release of endorphins and the relaxation that can follow orgasm may alleviate discomfort associated with menstruation, but it does not alter the timing of the cycle or induce a period.

 What Are Common Myths About Masturbation and Menstruation?